temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 ## Part E: Testing Your MCP Tools

 14. Run your Worker with `python worker.py` from the `practice` directory.
-15. Go to the terminal window where you're running `uv run python mcp_servers/invoice.py`, stop it with `Ctrl+C`, then reran it.
+15. Go to the terminal window where you're running `uv run python mcp_servers/invoice.py`, stop it with `Ctrl+C`, then rerun it.
 16. Restart Claude Destkop.
 17. Test your tool by prompting Claude Desktop for the following: